jamesrbirch/jamesrbirch.github.io/_drafts/projects/markdown-notes.md

 ### 💚 2nd Phase

 -   💚 Users must be able to use markdown to create a note
+-   💚 When a user views a note they should see the notes rendered correctly
 -   💚 Split screen preview
 -   💚 Live update to split screen preview